jentic/api-ai-readiness-framework/docs/specification/spec.md

 Each dimension represents a distinct aspect of AI readiness and MUST be evaluated independently.
 The framework assumes that:

- - No dimension compensates for another - a weakness in any dimension constrains overall readiness.
+- No dimension compensates for another- a weakness in any dimension constrains overall readiness.
 - Dimensions progress in logical maturity order (Foundational correctness → semantic clarity → safe exposure and discoverability).
 - All dimensions score in the range [0–100], derived from normalised signals.
 - The final AI-Readiness score is computed later using a weighted harmonic mean of the six dimensions.

 ## Dimension Definitions